PySiPMGUI: A Universal Python-Based Software for Photodetector I-V Quality Assurance: From Underground Dark Matter Searches to Astroparticle Cherenkov Cameras: Results and Validation

 To enable breakdown analysis, the user needs to check the option Breakdown, as shown in figure \ref{fig:break_option}.
 After finishing the data collection, the $I-V$ data are fitted to the equation \ref{eq:idark} using the least-square method available in Python as shown in figure \ref{fig:break_graph_fit}, and the fitted graph is shown in a tab on the GUI named ``Analysis result''.
 There is also a ``Post Process'' tab, where the user can further analyze the data using a suitable scale and range as shown in figure \ref{fig:post_option}.
-To fit the data, the user can set initial parameters using the button ``Fit Params''.
-If no parameter is provided, the code automatically chooses the initial $V_{BD}$ by calculating $\frac{d\log I}{dV}$.
-Then the initial $V_{BD}$ can be determined from the location of the maximum of $\frac{d\log I}{dV}$, let's say $V_{BD}^{init}$.
-This method provides a robust estimation of $V_{BD}^{init}$ consistent with the onset of avalanche pulses.
-The initial value of the critical voltage ($V_{cr}$) parameter is considered as the maximum value of the voltage.
-The initial value of the parameter ``A'' is simply set as the maximum current value.
-To find $I_{leak}$ parameters a and b, the current--voltage data were first restricted to the pre-breakdown region by selecting points with $V < V_{BD}^{init}$, where the current exhibits an approximately exponential dependence on bias voltage.
-From the filtered data set, two consecutive data points closest to the midpoint of the voltage range were selected to represent the central region of interest.
+To fit the data, the user can set initial parameters using the button ``Fit Para''.
+If no parameter is provided, the code automatically chooses the initial $V_\text{BD}$ by calculating $\frac{d\log I}{dV}$.
+Then the initial $V_\text{BD}$ can be determined from the location of the maximum of $\frac{d\log I}{dV}$, let's say $V_\text{BD}^\text{init}$.
+This method provides a robust estimation of $V_\text{BD}^\text{init}$ consistent with the onset of avalanche pulses.
+The initial value of the critical voltage ($V_\text{cr}$) parameter is considered as the maximum value of the voltage.
+The initial value of the parameter $A$ is simply set as the maximum current value.
+To find $I_\text{leak}$ parameters $a$ and $b$, the current--voltage data were first restricted to the pre-breakdown region by selecting points with $V < V_\text{BD}^\text{init}$, where the current exhibits an approximately exponential dependence on bias voltage.
+From the pre-breakdown subset of the reverse I--V data, two consecutive data points closest to the midpoint of the voltage range were selected to represent the central region of interest.

-The initial values of the parameters ``a,b'' were extracted by linearizing the equation \ref{eq:leak} by taking the log of both sides as shown below:
+The initial values of the parameters $a$ and $b$ were extracted by linearizing the equation \ref{eq:leak} by taking the log of both sides as shown below:

 solving analytically using the two selected points.
 The slope $a$ and the intercept $b$ were obtained as